 If you’re brand new to content marketing, it goes without saying that there’s going to be a learning curve.
 But having the right tools can make all the difference.
 In my role as a content strategist for WebFX, I’ve found a few tools that make a huge difference in my day-to-day activities, and I’d like to share them with you!
 Read on to learn about three tools that are invaluable for anyone new to content marketing and looking for ways to improve their work.

 As passionate and knowledgeable as you may be about your topic, there will come a time when you run out of ideas.
 Don’t sweat it — it happens to everyone, I promise.

-Ubersuggest is an invaluable tool for refilling your queue of content ideas.
-Here’s how it works: Ubersuggest takes the keyword you enter, adds a letter to the search phrase, and returns the results.
-For example, “content marketing” + “a” would yield “content marketing agency” or “content marketing awards.”
+KeywordsFX is an invaluable tool for refilling your queue of content ideas.
+Here’s how it works: KeywordsFX takes the keyword you enter, and gives you a long (and we mean long) list of related keywords and phrases.

 2. Hemingway (Web & Desktop)

 Writing is hard.
 Whether you’re new to writing or are a seasoned pro, there’s always room for improvement.
 Hemingway helps you fine-tune your writing so it’s clear, simple, and easy for everyone to understand.

 Using the tool is easy: just paste in your text and watch for any color changes.
 The app will highlight sentences that are difficult to read, adverbs (which are usually unnecessary), complex words, and uses of passive voice.
 As a content marketer, you should know that your writing will appeal to more readers if it’s simple and clear, and this tool will definitely help get you there!